-Oral Argument Time Limits.
-If oral argument is permitted, the 1. parties will have a ten (1) minutes each for oral argument, unless the Court states otherwise.
-If the Court believes that the matter warrants less or more time, it will advise counsel at the hearing.

-2. Submission Without Oral Argument.
+- 1. Oral Argument Time Limits.
+If oral argument is permitted, the parties will have a ten (10) minutes each for oral argument, unless the Court states otherwise.
+If the Court believes that the matter warrants less or more time, it will advise counsel at the hearing. - 2.
+Submission Without Oral Argument.
 Pursuant to Fed.
 R. Civ.
-P. 78 and Local Rule 7-15, the Court may deem a matter appropriate for decision without oral argument.
-If the Court does so, it will notify the parties before the hearing.

-3. Remote Appearances.
-Remote appearances are disfavored absent good cause shown in a declaration concurrently filed with the moving papers or the opposition.

-4. Telephonic Hearings.
+P. 78 and L.R.
+7-15, the Court may deem a matter appropriate for decision without oral argument.
+If, however, a written request for oral argument is filed by any side before a ruling, stating that a lawyer of five or fewer years out of law school will conduct the oral argument or at least the lion's share, then the Court will hear oral argument, believing that young lawyers need more opportunities for appearances than they usually receive. - 3.
+Remote Appearances.
+Remote appearances are disfavored absent good cause shown in a declaration concurrently filed with the moving papers or the opposition. - 4.
+Telephonic Hearings.
 The Court seldom permits telephonic appearances.
 The Court strongly prefers counsel to appear in person for motion hearings and pretrial and settlement conferences.
-If exceptional circumstances exist, counsel may file an application to appear telephonically detailing such circumstance.

-5. Settlement.
-Counsel must notify the Court at least two weeks before the scheduled hearing if the parties are conducting settlement discussions that may render the motion moot and must notify the Court immediately if a settlement is reached.
+If exceptional circumstances exist, counsel may file an application to appear telephonically detailing such circumstance. - 5.
+Settlement.
+Counsel must notify the Court at least two (2) weeks before the scheduled hearing if the parties are conducting settlement discussions that may render the motion moot and must notify the Court immediately if a settlement is reached.
 A belated notice of settlement wastes scarce judicial resources.

-J. EX PARTE APPLICATIONS (INCLUDING TEMPORARY RESTRAINING ORDERS AND APPLICATIONS FOR INJUNCTIVE RELIEF).
+J. EX PARTE APPLICATIONS (INCLUDING TEMPORARY RESTRAINING ORDERS AND APPLICATIONS FOR INJUNCTIVE RELIEF)